IMPORTANT- READ CAREFULLY:

 How does Salelytics ensure compliance with legal obligations?

-In connection with the Services, and if applicable, you and Salelytics shall at all times ensure compliance with any privacy and data protection laws including those in the United States (including but not limited to the Gramm-Leach-Bliley Financial Services Modernization Act, the Health Insurance Portability and Accountability Act and the Fair Credit Reporting Act.
+In connection with the Services, and if applicable, you and Salelytics shall at all times ensure compliance with any privacy and data protection laws including those in the United States (including but not limited to the Gramm-Leach-Bliley Financial Services Modernization Act, the Health Insurance Portability and Accountability Act, California Consumer Privacy Act and the Fair Credit Reporting Act).

 What if we change this Privacy Statement?

 We may need to change this Statement and our notices.
-The updates will be posted online.
-If the changes are substantive, we will announce the update through Salelytics’s websites.
-Your continued use of the product or service after the effective date of such changes constitutes your acceptance of such changes.
+Unless otherwise required, the updates will be posted online.
+Unless further steps are necessary related to the changes, your continued use of the product or service after the effective date of such changes constitutes your acceptance of such changes.
 To make your review more convenient, we will post an effective date at the top of the page.

 How to Contact Us?

-If you want to make a correction to your Personal Information, or you have any questions about our privacy statement, please contact the legal department at via this link.
+If you want to make a correction to your Personal Information, or you have any questions about our privacy statement, please contact the privacy team by emailing Privacy-Request@salelytics.com, contacting us toll-free at 1.888.999.9833 or submit a request online here: https://www.salelytics.com/ContactUs/Contact/.

 1111 E. South River Street